Impact of strain on the SOT-driven dynamics of thin film Mn$_3$Sn: SOT-driven dynamics

-In the absence of a magnetic field, the threshold current corresponds to the $J_s$ which leads to $\varphi_\mathrm{oct} = 135^\circ$ as $\sin{\qty(2\varphi_\mathrm{oct})} = -1$ while $\sin{\qty(6\varphi_\mathrm{oct})} = 1$.
-We find that for small magnetic fields $\varphi_\mathrm{oct}$ is still close to $135^\circ$ at the threshold currents; therefore we approximate $J_s^\mathrm{th1}$ by using $\varphi_\mathrm{oct} = 135^\circ$ in Eq.~(\ref{eq:stationary_state}).
-To approximate $J_s^\mathrm{th2}$, we use $\varphi_\mathrm{oct} = 315^\circ$ in Eq.~(\ref{eq:stationary_state}).
-Figure~\ref{fig:threshold_current} compares these analytic expressions (lines) against the values of the threshold currents obtained from the solution of Eq.~(\ref{eq:stationary_state}) (symbols), for different values of $H_0$.
-The analytic results of Eq.~(\ref{eq:threshold}) match very well against the numerical values.
+In the absence of an external magnetic field, the threshold current is the minimum current that provides just enough SOT to overcome the maximum torque due to the effective in-plane anisotropy.
+This maximum occurs at $\varphi_\mathrm{oct} = 45^\circ$, $135^\circ$, $225^\circ$, and $315^\circ$ since they lead to $\sin{\qty(2\varphi_\mathrm{oct})} = \pm 1$ and $\sin{\qty(6\varphi_\mathrm{oct})} = \mp 1$.
+For non-zero external magnetic field, first, we consider the effect of the in-plane anisotropy to be dominant while that of $H_0$ to be small.
+We then evaluate Eq.~(\ref{eq:stationary_state}) at $\varphi_\mathrm{oct} = 135^\circ$ and $\varphi_\mathrm{oct} = 315^\circ$ to obtain $J_s^\mathrm{th1}$ and $J_s^\mathrm{th2}$, respectively.
+Figure~\ref{fig:threshold_current} compares the analytic expressions of Eq.~(\ref{eq:threshold}) (lines) against the values of the threshold currents obtained from the solution of Eq.~(\ref{eq:stationary_state}) (symbols), for different values of $H_0$.
+It can be observed that the analytic results match very well against the numerical values.
+Since the torque due to $H_0$ acts against (along) the torque due to the effective in-plane anisotropy at $\varphi_\mathrm{oct} = 135^\circ$ ($\varphi_\mathrm{oct} = 315^\circ$), larger $H_0$ reduces (increases) $J_s^\mathrm{th1}$ ($J_s^\mathrm{th2}$).
 Although the error between the numerical and the analytic values of the two threshold currents increases with an increase in $H_0$, it is still smaller than $5 \%$ even for $H_0 = 0.3~\mathrm{T}$.
-This linear dependence of the threshold current on the external field is similar to that in the case of a PMA ferromagnet driven by a SOT~\citep{lee2013threshold}.
+This linear dependence of the threshold currents on the external field is similar to that in the case of a PMA ferromagnet driven by a SOT.~\citep{lee2013threshold}